 Margaret also has unique experience handling cy pres matters, where she asks the Court with help interpreting the terms of a will or gift, when carrying out the terms literally would be impracticable or illegal.
 At the same time, she works to ensure that the general intent of the donor is observed as closely as possible.

-Margaret is a member of the NMM Women’s Forum Steering Committee.
-Margaret serves on the firm’s Professional Liability Committee and as the Attorney Liaison to the firm’s Practice Support Services Department
+Margaret is a member of the Norris McLaughlin Women’s Forum Steering Committee.
+Margaret serves on the firm’s Professional Liability Committee and as the Attorney Liaison to the firm’s Practice Support Services Department.
+She also serves as the Risk Manager for the firm, and handles all of the placement and renewals of the firm’s insurance.

 After graduating law school, Margaret served as Law Clerk to the Honorable Neil H. Shuster, Presiding Judge of the Mercer County Civil Division in the Superior Court of New Jersey.
 She also served as a coach of the Bridgewater-Raritan High School Mock Trial Team for five years.